Risk Warning: Your Capital is at Risk.

 - Demand for oil and gasoline could decline in the coming decades, and demand for ethanol could grow.
 Overconsumption of fossil fuels combined with heightened environmental concerns could hasten this trend and produce higher sugar prices.

-Investing in sugar, however, has its risks including:
+Trading in sugar, however, has its risks including:

 - Heightened concerns about a global obesity epidemic could curb demand.